 Talking to Your Doctor About Obesity

-You have a unique medical history.
-Therefore, it is essential to talk with your doctor about your personal risk factors and/or experience with obesity.
-By talking openly and regularly with your doctor, you can take an active role in your care.
+You have your own health history.
+Talk with your doctor about your risk factors and background with obesity.
+By talking openly and often with your doctor, you can take an active role in your care.

 About Lifestyle Changes

 Endocrine Society clinical practice guideline on pharmacological management of obesity can be found in J Clin Endocrinol Metab 2015 Feb;100(2):342-362.